 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

-Here’s the part nobody warns you about. **Your perceived fatigue is a lagging indicator: by the time you feel tired, your cortisol has already spiked, your HRV has already dropped, and your immune system is already compromised.** You’re making today’s hardest decisions on yesterday’s data, blind to the one system that actually decides whether effort builds you or breaks you.
+Here’s the part nobody warns you about. **Your perceived fatigue is a lagging indicator: by the time you feel tired, your HRV has usually already dropped and your recovery capacity has already been drawn down.** (Neither device measures cortisol — both infer autonomic load from heart-rate signals.)
+You’re making today’s hardest decisions on yesterday’s data, blind to the one system that actually decides whether effort builds you or breaks you.
 The grind culture sells you willpower; your autonomic nervous system quietly sends the bill.

 It isn’t a willpower problem.
 The real reason you burn out is invisible